 During Halloween, the Orange Balloon transforms into “Jack” as he is decorated as a giant pumpkin.
 It’s pretty cool to see at night!

-Visit Destination Irvine for more information about going up in the Great Park Balloon.
+Get more information about going up in the Great Park Balloon.

 3. Full Moon Hike